abarah/inection_file_vul/README.md

 ## Features

- -File Upload Vulnerability: A Flask app that allows users to upload any type of file without validation or checks, making it susceptible to malicious file uploads (such as HTML, JavaScript, etc.).
+ - File Upload Vulnerability: A Flask app that allows users to upload any type of file without validation or checks, making it susceptible to malicious file uploads (such as HTML, JavaScript, etc.).
- -Malicious File Execution: Demonstrates how an attacker can upload a file with embedded JavaScript and execute malicious scripts on the client side.
+ - Malicious File Execution: Demonstrates how an attacker can upload a file with embedded JavaScript and execute malicious scripts on the client side.
- -No File Type Restriction: No control on file types, allowing potentially dangerous files (e.g., .html, .js) to be uploaded.
+ - No File Type Restriction: No control on file types, allowing potentially dangerous files (e.g., .html, .js) to be uploaded.
-No Authentication: The application lacks authentication, meaning anyone can upload files without restriction.
+ - No Authentication: The application lacks authentication, meaning anyone can upload files without restriction.

 ## Prerequisites

-Docker: Install Docker on your machine.
+- Docker: Install Docker on your machine.
-Python: Ensure you have Python 3.8 or higher if you plan to run the app outside of Docker.
+- Python: Ensure you have Python 3.8 or higher if you plan to run the app outside of Docker.

 ## Installation